eellak/gsoc2019-diyrobot/README.md

 ## So far
 ___
 The Phase 1 of the project completed and the Proteas modular robot borned.
-Proteas robot is have a high modular design with the capability to re-arrange the components with many ways.
+Proteas robot have a high modular design with the capability to re-arrange the components with many ways and the same time offers stable and quick assembly without tools.

 ![simple mode](assets/images/simple.png)
 ![four leg mode](assets/images/4leg.png)